antiquark2/g_algorithm/README.md

 # g_algorithm v0.0

-This is a proof of concept to show how C++ `<algorithm>` functions can be implemented in C11.
+This is a proof of concept to show how C++ <algorithm> functions can be implemented in C11.

-The underlying technique is to use an exhaustive list of pre-generated `_Generic` functions to create a sort of "generic infrastructure" for supported types, along with `void` pointers and macros.
+The underlying technique is to use an exhaustive list of pre-generated **_Generic** functions to create a sort of "generic infrastructure" for supported types, along with void pointers and macros.

 ## Limitations

 The g_algorithm library can only be compiled with C11 with VLAs.

+The container-oriented algorithms only work on C-style arrays.

+The g_algorithm library only implements a subset of the C++ <algorithm> library.

+These algorithms are most likely slower than custom written code.

-The functions in g_algorithm only support fundamental types.
-If G_BASIC_FULL is defined, then all the fundamental non-pointer types { bool, char, ... , long double complex } are supported.
+These algorithms only support fundamental types.
+If G_BASIC_FULL is defined, then all the fundamental non-pointer types **{ _Bool, char, ... , long double _Complex }** are supported.
 If G_BASIC_ABBREV is defined, then only a subset of the fundamental types are supported:
-*  bool
+*  _Bool
 *  char
 *  short
 *  int